 - a.
 Purpose.
-The preservation of buildings, structures, sites, settings, and elements of historical or architectural significance and an expansion of the economic options for historic properties in East Milton Square. - b.
+The preservation of buildings of historical significance and an expansion of the economic options for historic properties in East Milton Square. - b.
 Definitions.
 Preservation shall include preservation or restoration of a building's exterior appearance and may include renovation, rehabilitation, restoration or re-creation of features or elements of the building.
-The exterior elements of a building, once preserved, shall be historically compatible and appropriate. - c.
+The exterior elements of a building shall be historically compatible and appropriate to the preserved historic structure. - c.
 Guidance.
 Preservation plans shall be guided by the Secretary of the Interior's Standards for the Treatment of Historic Properties and shall be submitted to the Historical Commission for comment.
 Notwithstanding the foregoing, a building constructed before 1940 need not be preserved if the Planning Board, after seeking the advice of the Historical Commission, determines that the building lacks substantial architectural significance and is not historically important or that the building is in an advanced stage of deterioration and is not able to be preserved at a reasonable financial cost.
 Buildings listed in the National and State Registers of Historic Places or identified in the Massachusetts Cultural Resource Information System shall be deemed historically important. - d.
 Approval.
-Project approval may allow the restoration, rehabilitation, renovation, repair, adaptive reuse, or addition to historic structures in the district.
+If deemed historically important, project approval may require the restoration, rehabilitation, renovation, repair, adaptive reuse, or addition to historic structures in the district.
 In order to grant project approval, the proposed restoration, rehabilitation, renovation, repair, adaptive reuse, or addition shall preserve, to the maximum extent feasible, the historical and architectural features of the building, structure, or element.
-Historic buildings, structures and elements shall be kept in place and not moved to other locations unless the Planning Board determines that no other preservation measures are practical or reasonable on the existing site, or if the proposed removal will return a building, structure, or element to an original or more historically accurate location.